International Center for the History of Electronic Games: History

 Originally created as a national center, the International Center for the History of Electronic Games changed its name in March 2010 to more accurately reflect the global impact of electronic games on society and culture.

 In December 2013 the ICHEG received a donation of several SSI video games, for instance Computer Bismarck, notable for including the source code for preservation.
-In 2014 a collection of Brøderbund games and a 'virtually complete' Atari arcade machine source code and assets collection was added.
+In 2014 a collection of Broderbund games and a 'virtually complete' Atari arcade machine source code and assets collection was added.

-The International Center for the History of Electronic Games will oversee the opening of the World Video Game Hall of Fame on June 4, 2015.
+The International Center for the History of Electronic Games oversaw the opening of the World Video Game Hall of Fame on June 4, 2015.

 Collections

 ICHEG defines electronic games broadly to include video games, computer games, console games, arcade games, handheld games, and toys that combine digital and traditional play.
 At more than 25,000 items and growing, the ICHEG collection is the largest and most comprehensive public collection of electronic games and game-related historical materials in the United States and one of the largest in the world.
 It is the only one anywhere that is linked directly with collections of more than 100,000 board and role-playing games, toys, and other artifacts of play that have inspired and informed the creation and development of electronic games.
-ICHEG is additionally supported by a research library of more than 130,000 volumes, including vintage comics and children’s books and the largest collection of toy catalogs in the United States.
+ICHEG is additionally supported by a research library of more than 130,000 volumes, including vintage comics and children's books and the largest collection of toy catalogs in the United States.